vasilakisfil/Introspected-REST/README.md

 Nowadays we have been using networked APIs so much that now we essentially have to provide an ORM to the client over the HTTP (or any other protocol).

-We provide here a list of features (we call them capabilities) that we think should be built in a modern API (+this list is not mandatory)
+We provide here a list of features (we call them capabilities) that we think should be built in a modern networked API.

 ### 5.1.
 Requirements from a modern REST API
 We feel that a modern API should at least provide the following features.